nvda-es/num2words_nvda/readme.md

 ## 0.3

 * Added Turkish language, thanks to `Umut KORKMAZ`.
-* Added an alternative to the conversion by year, which would be the date conversion in the manual conversion GUI.
+* Added date and time conversions in the manual conversion GUI.

 ## 0.2